richardlaiis/Judgegirl_codes/README.md

 # Judge Girl Codes
-solutions for problems in C programing lecture 2024.
+Solutions for problems in C programing lecture 2024.
+I hope I can get A+ on this course;D.
-## My .vimrc
+## My .vimrc configuration
 ```
-" test
 set nocompatible              " be iMproved, required
 filetype off                  " required